brundinm/brundinm/README.md

   MacEwan University Library information systems.
 (2016&ndash;present)
-- Developed the CWRC (Canadian Writing Research Collaboratory)&ndash;hosted Royal Society of Canada (RSC) Expert Panel on The Status and Future of Canada's Libraries and Archives mapping and timeline application built using the SIMILE Exhibit data publishing framework to display the location of, and the year of establishment for, many of the libraries and archives of Canada.
+- Developed the CWRC (Canadian Writing Research Collaboratory)&ndash;hosted Royal Society of Canada (RSC) Expert Panel on The Status and Future of Canada's Libraries and Archives mapping and timeline application, which used the SIMILE Exhibit data publishing framework to display the location of, and the year of establishment for, many of the libraries and archives of Canada.
   (2014)